 You’ll waste money buying things and experiences you don’t need

 The Cote d’Azur boasts more than 300 days of sunshine a year, and the ambiance is known for being stylishly chic.
-Before you know it, you will be investing in a few more pair of must-have, large-framed sunglasses, a wide-brimmed sun hat, fancy-jeweled sandals, Hermes-inspired swimsuit cover-ups, and sundresses appropriate for St. Tropez.
+Before you know it, you will be investing in a few more pair of must-have, large-framed Jackie O sunglasses, a wide-brimmed sun hat, some jeweled sandals, a French market basket, Hermes-inspired swimsuit cover-ups, and sundresses appropriate for St. Tropez.
 And you’ll spend money on once-in-a-life-time experiences!

 The Cote d’Azur is flooded with Gold Diggers

 I wish this one wasn’t true, but it is.
 But you’ll be happy to know being a gold digger isn’t gender-specific!
 It goes both ways, and you don’t need to be wealthy.

 The fact is, there are a lot of people and companies willing to take advantage of you if you don’t pay attention.
 Restaurants will happily screw their employees by making them work a shit-load of extra hours and not pay them overtime.
 This will reflect on their service to you.

-Everyone on the Cote d’Azur is wealthy…
+Everyone on the Cote d’Azur is rich…

-To dispel the myth, the general salary on the Cote D’Azur is quite low compared to other parts of France.
-By quite low, I mean $1500-$1800 in your pocket per month!
+To dispel the myth, the general salary on the Cote D’Azur is low compared to other parts of France.
+By low, I mean $1200-$1500 in your pocket per month!
 That’s not a huge salary, but people manage to get by, just…

 These are general salaries that equate to about $10/hour, or the minimum wage.
 You can try and negotiate a higher salary, but with so many seasonal people floating in and out, the boss will surely find someone willing to work long hours for shitty benefits.